-Consoli Consolidated 2021 \$ 2020 \$ Tax losses not recognised 18,409,592 18,409,592 Potential tax benefit at statutory tax rates 4,602,398 5,062,638
+Consoli Consolidated 2021 \$ 2020 \$ Tax losses not recognised Unused tax losses for which no deferred tax asset has been recognised 18,409,592 18,409,592 Potential tax benefit at statutory tax rates 4,602,398 5,062,638

 The above potential tax benefit for tax losses has not been recognised in the statement of financial position.
 These tax losses can only be utilised in the future if the continuity of ownership test is passed, or failing that, the same business test is passed.